dirigiblelabs/curriculum-2018/KirilMudev/Git-Perspective.md

 ## Console view

-You can view the output of your actions in the the console.
+You can view the output of your actions in the console.
 It provides Git-related information about errors, warnings, timestamps and other.
 The console is read-only and can be used to track your actions and if their results are correct.

 ![console](images/console.PNG)